cliftonc/bosco-alt/README.md

 ## Npm Commands

 You can create BA commands as npm packages and install it via npm (local or global).
-These commands must be named ba-command-*command* such as ba-command-ports.
+These commands must be named bosco-command-*command* such as bosco-command-ports.
 BA will try to find such commands as long as they match the naming pattern.
 This was inspired by [Yeoman generators](http://yeoman.io/authoring/)

 ### Options and Args in new commands